Conductive hearing loss is caused by a problem in the outer or middle ear that prevents sound from getting to the inner ear.

 The localization of sounds plays a crucial role in our survival in urban environments.
 This is because, to a large extent, responding effectively to the environment and other people around is key to survival.

 In certain dangerous situations, you need to identify the exact direction a noise is coming from to avoid the danger.
 Examples of such cases are; an approaching car, an object falling, a building collapsing, animal noise, and gunshot noise.
+The new electric cars pose new problems those with hearing loss because it may be difficult or impossible to hear a car coming from a particular direction.

 Asides from the fact that localization of sounds helps you identify and avoid the direction of danger, it is also necessary for conversations.
 When a person calls you, your ability to respond to the call quickly is determined by how quickly you can locate the person.
 If you are looking for something or someone, the sound you hear will help you find the person easily.